objectiveSee/Uber-Alexa-Skill/README.md

 # Setup

 1. All configuraton and user-specific variables are handled inside of `config/default.json`.
 Copy `config/sample.json` to `config/default.json` and fill out the appropriate fields.
 You will need to provide all of your API keys.
-For Uber, you will need a valid token from oAuth2.0 which is currently up to you (see for how to do this).
+For Uber, you will need a valid token from oAuth2.0 which is currently up to you (see below in the README for how to do this).
 Optionally add a Forecast.io weather API key (`Weather.api-key`).

 ```js
 {